kjhosein/rtm_random/README.md

 Find a random task in your _Home Stuff_ list that is also tagged with the _financial_ tag:

 `./rtmr.py -l 'House Stuff' -t financial`

+Find all priority 1 tasks that are tagged as _financial_:

+`./rtmr.py -p 1 -t financial`

 *Note* that specifying multiple search filter flags `AND`s them together (not `OR`).